phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 **Optional parameters:**

-  > **profile:** A whitespace-separated list of URIs identifying specific constraints or conventions that apply to a phtal document.
+  > **profile:** A whitespace-separated list of URIs identifying specific constraints or conventions that apply to a PHTAL document.
 A profile must not change the semantics of the resource representation when processed without profile knowledge, so that clients both with and without knowledge of a profiled resource can safely use the same representation.
 The profile parameter may also be used by clients to express their preferences in the content negotiation process.
 Profile URIs MUST be dereferenceable and resolve to a profile document as defined in Section \#5.1 of this document.

 **Encoding considerations:** binary

 **Security considerations:**

   > This media type shares security issues common to all JSON content types.
-The security issues of {{RFC4627}}, section 6, should be considered.
+The security issues of {{RFC8259}}, section 6, should be considered.

-  > Several phtal elements may cause arbitrary URIs to be referenced.
+  > Several PHTAL elements may cause arbitrary URIs to be referenced.
 In this case, the security issues of {{RFC3986}}, section 7, should be considered.

-  > In common with HTML, phtal documents may reference external scripting language media.
+  > In common with HTML, PHTAL documents may reference external scripting language media.
 Scripting languages are executable content.
 In this case, the security considerations in the Media Type registrations for those formats shall apply.

 **Interoperability considerations:** A json-schema document detailing the format of application/phtal+json is located at <http://www.phtal.org/schema/phtal+json.yaml>